ardubev16/.dotfiles/README.md

 ## Installation

-Uses nix packet manager, so only need to manually install `git`.
+Currently supported distros:

+- MacOS
+- Ubuntu

+Installs packages with the default packet manager for the current distro.
 On MacOS needs to install XCode CLI tools:

 ```bash
 xcode-select --install